-Funds awarded to Catholic Community Services and Homage Senior Services of Snohomish County provide services to low income seniors and disabled adults.
-Many of the repairs and chore services provided, result in individuals being able to stay in their homes and retain their independence rather than becoming homeless or being forced into assisted living establishments.
-The Meals on Wheels program provided 18 unduplicated Marysville residents meals delivered to their homes, improving their health and independence.
-The entire program served a total of 159 residents 24,276 meals.
-The Meals on Wheels program was even more important in recent times due to the vulnerability of the population it serves to COIVD-19.
+Funds awarded to Homage Senior Services of Snohomish County provide services to low income seniors and disabled adults.
+Many of the repairs provided, result in individuals being able to stay in their homes and retain their independence rather than becoming homeless or being forced into assisted living establishments.
+The Meals on Wheels program provided 11 unduplicated Marysville residents meals delivered to their homes, improving their health and independence.
+The portion of the program funded by CDBG funds served Marysville residents 2,474 meals, surpassing its goal for the year in the third quarter.
+This program acts as another point of contact to put clients in touch with needed services to assist in retaining their housing and independence.

-Twenty five thousand dollars in CDBG-CV funds were awarded for rental assistance for those negatively impacted by COVID-19 in an effort to assist in maintaining current housing during the pandemic.
-Additional \$25,000 in CDBG-CV funds were provided to assist at risk populations negatively impacted by COVID-19 with rental assistance.
+CDBG-CV funds continued to be expended for rental/mortgage assistance for those negatively impacted by COVID-19 in an effort to assist in maintaining current housing during the pandemic and to assist at risk populations negatively impacted by COVID-19 with rental assistance.

-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again sufficiency.
-In PY2019, 100% of those served by these funds were able to maintain their housing or obtain other permanent stable housing.
-Eighty one percent of those served increased their ability to obtain and maintain employment.
-All of the goals set by this agency were not only met, but surpassed, and the success rate is greater than recent years.
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again

-The City allocated \$14,000 of CDBG funds that provided supportive services that address the needs of the homeless population.
-Specifically, funds were utilized by the organization for transitional housing with supportive services and permanent supportive housing to aid families in the transition to self-
+The City allocated approximately \$18,000 of CDBG funds that provided supportive services that address the needs of the homeless population.
+Specifically, funds were utilized by the organization for transitional housing with supportive services and permanent supportive housing to aid families in the transition to self-sufficiency.
+In PY2021, 100% of those served by these funds were able to maintain their housing or obtain other permanent stable housing.
+One hundred percent of those served increased their ability to obtain and maintain employment.

-Case Managers visit residents weekly at the facility Marysville CDBG funds aid in supporting, Beachwood Apartments.
+Case Managers meet with residents weekly at the facility Marysville CDBG funds aid in supporting, Beachwood Apartments.
 Case managers address daily problems, reinforce successes and offer guidance including basic education, access to child support, legal remedies, quality childcare, and preparation for employment.
-Residents can utilize rent subsidies they've earned during their successful stay in the Transitional Living Program when they move on to permanent housing.
+Residents can utilize rent subsidies they have earned during their successful stay in the Transitional Living Program when they move on to permanent housing.
 This program has been, and continues to be successful, continually exceeding its annual goals.

 Using the CDBG funds available, the City will continue to work to reduce and work toward ending homelessness in Marysville by providing funds to nonprofit organizations such as Housing Hope that provide transitional housing with supportive services for families.
+The City will continue to encourage subrecipients of public service funding to educate clients and connect them with other appropriate services and support.